karpathy/llama2.c/README.md

 - [llama2.java](https://github.com/mukel/llama2.java) by @mukel: a Java port of this project
 - [llama2.kt](https://github.com/madroidmaq/llama2.kt) by @madroidmaq: a Kotlin port of this project
 - [llama2.zig](https://github.com/clebert/llama2.zig) by @clebert: a Zig port of this project
+- [llama2-rs](https://github.com/danielgrittner/llama2-rs) by @danielgrittner: a Rust port of this project

 ## unsorted todos